CIRCL/forensic-tools/docs/mounting_ntfs.md

 # Mounting the partition

 No we know the offset and mount the partition.
-The syntax is: sudo mount -o options <imagefile> <mountpoint>.
+The syntax is: 'sudo mount -o options <imagefile> <mountpoint>'.
 You need to have root rights to mount, so you need sudo.

 The image should be mounted for forensic investigations.
 There are some useful options which are explained below.
 The command to mound should look like: